H2CO3/Sparkling/doc/tutorial.md

 Sparkling contains syntactic (and somewhat semantic) sugar for treating certain values as objects.
 Some of the built-in types as well as user-defined values can be used in an object-oriented manner.
-More specificallly:
+More specifically:

  - Strings, arrays and functions have built-in properties and a "class descriptor" which contains functions.
 These functions can be used as